zhy13828555607/Face-Recognition/README.md

-Do not train on exist dataset.
 Download picture on https://image.baidu.com.
-And then generate train data by library opencv.
+And then generate the train data by library opencv.